Skip to content

 Introverts, gather 'round (quietly, of course).
 Today's Mentor's Corner is for you. we're exploring how to win in your career without changing who you are.
 If you've ever felt out of place in a world that seems to reward the loudest voices, you’ll take a thing or three away from this.

-In the movie Coach Carter, the Richmond Oilers basketball team are facing an extremely tough opponent in the state basketball champs.
+In the movie Coach Carter, the Richmond Oilers are getting destroyed in the basketball state championships.
+Coach Carter calls timeout and tears into his team:

 “All season long, we played OUR game.
 Right now, you’re playing theirs!